Course Design Review (OSCQR)

 Meet with Course Design Review Team

-Meet with instructional designer and peer-reviewer (if requested) from the Course Design Review team to discuss the course, OSCQR tool, process, and timeline.
+Meet with instructional designer from the Course Design Review team to discuss the course, OSCQR tool, process, and timeline.

 Complete OSCQR Rubrics